5 First Steps to Get Your Restaurant Noticed On Google

 Today's customers don't turn to the phone book to find a restaurant, they search online.
 Be available to them by having a website where they can find your address, phone, and restaurant hours, information about specials, and even coupons or discounts.
 Enrich your online presence with photos, menus, and comments.
 While websites inform customers, social media engages customers and draws them in with specials, events, discounts, and more.

 But don't just stop with your website.
-Google takes signals from a variety of 3rd-party local directories, most notably Yelp and Zomato.
+Google takes signals from a variety of 3rd-party local directories, most notably Yelp.
 Having another place to post your menu, pictures, and directions is great but the real juice here is customer reviews.
 These 3rd party websites add significant credibility to what your customers have to say.
 Here is a great list of directories to build a profile on for your restaurant's website.

 Once you have your various online platforms set up, promote your restaurant on Twitter, Facebook, and Google Plus.
 Link social media posts to your website to boost rankings.